opensearch-project/project-website/_posts/2022-09-28-ltr-with-opensearch-and-metarank.markdown

 ## Metarank

 [Metarank](https://github.com/metarank/metarank) is an open-source secondary reranker:
 * Implements [LambdaMART](https://docs.metarank.ai/reference/overview/supported-ranking-models) on top of embedded feature engineering pipeline.
+A couple of other ranking models implementations like [BPR](https://arxiv.org/ftp/arxiv/papers/1205/1205.2618.pdf) and [BERT4Rec](https://arxiv.org/abs/1904.06690) are on the roadmap.
 * [A YAML DSL](https://docs.metarank.ai/reference/overview/feature-extractors) defining ranking factors: rates, counters, windows, UA/Referer/GeoIP parsers, etc.

 As a secondary reranker, it's agnostic to the way you perform the candidate retrieval: it should be integrated with your app, and not the search engine: